 I check almost every day to see how the buds are progressing.

-Hmmm… On June 25 I checked and it looked like both buds would open on the evening 26th.
+Hmmm… On June 25 I checked and it looked like both buds would open on the evening of the 26th.
 Then, when I checked on the 26th, one had already opened during the night.
 I MISSED IT!

 Well, I wasn’t going to miss it AGAIN!
 I know I said that before… At 7:46 PM I thought I would have time to take a photo every hour to see how it progressed.
 Well, I guess I had other distractions and that didn’t happen.

 Then at 10:20 PM the flower was open.

 The Echinopsis mirabilis has definitely been an interesting plant to grow.
 I will continue adding more photos and information as time goes by.

 Llifle (Encyclopedia of Living Forms) has more information that you may find useful.
 Click on the link below for further reading.